Dating Etiquette Tips For Divorcees

 Don't label it a relationship after the first date

-Take a moment to enjoy dating different people.
+When it comes to dating after divorce, it can be important to take a moment to enjoy dating different people.
 You should know that there will be some people that you will not be interested in pursuing a second date with and vice versa.
 Don't become disheartened if you don't get a phone call asking for a second date.
 It's common and should be expected with a few dates.
 If this happens, move forward with the next date, though it's also okay to wait a bit before going on the next date if you need a breather.
 It's important not to take the whole dating thing too seriously.

 Don't pursue too aggressively